ConnectedPlacesCatapult/SharingCitiesDashboard/Documentation/backend_architecture.md

 A functionality description for each table is given below:

+### layouts
-#### layouts This table stores the position and dimensions of each widget.
+**layouts**  table stores the position and dimensions of each widget.
 It also contains a flag indicating weather the widget is static (on off visualisation) or dynamic (updated whenever new data are imported).

+### widgets
-####  widgets This table stores the widgets specifications for each user and each layout.
+**widgets** table stores the widgets specifications for each user and each layout.
 It shares a relationship with ``` layouts ``` table.

+### users
-#### users This table stores the credentials for each dashboard user.
+ **users** This table stores the login credentials for each dashboard user.

+### predictionresults
-#### predictionresults This table stores the forecasting specifications and results for each user's forecasting job.
+ **predictionresults** This table stores the forecasting specifications and results for each user's forecasting job.
+Along with predicted values, this table stores information related to the mean absolute percentage error (MAPE) as well as the 95% confidence intervals of predictions.

+### userpredictions
-#### userpredictions This table stores the association between users and prediction ids.
-Prediction ids are generated every time a user requests a forecast.
+ **userpredictions** This table stores the association between users and prediction requests for a specific attribute.
+Prediction IDs are generated every time a user requests a forecast.

+### theme
-#### theme Table storing the general theme for the data source (e.g. Environment).
+**theme** This table is storing the general theme for the data source (e.g. Environment).
+This is the first level of categorisation in the dashboard.
+Themes need to be specified during data import.

+### subtheme
-#### subtheme Table storing a more specific subset of theme (e.g. Air Quality).
+**subtheme** This table is storing a more specific subset of theme (e.g. Air Quality).
+This is the second level of categorisation in the dashboard.
+Similar to themes, these need to be specified for each attribute during at an importer level.

+### unit
-#### unit Table storing the units of measurement for each attribute.
+**unit** This table is storing the units of measurement for each attribute (e.g. kg, ppm etc.).
+The units of measurement need to be specified at the importer level.

-#### tracke Table storing moving sensor metadata.
+### tracker
+**tracker** This table is used for storing moving sensor metadata.
+Currently this table reflects a requirement for storing GPS enabled shared bikes.

+### location_data
-#### location_data Table storing moving sensor data.
+ **location_data** Table storing moving sensor GPS data (e.g. coordinates, satellite fix, number of effective satellites etc.).

+### attributes
-#### attributes Table storing all attributes, associated metadata and reference data value tables using unique identifiers.
+ **attributes** Table storing all attributes, associated metadata and reference data value tables using unique identifiers.
+In this implementation, this table acts as a catalog linking the metadata structure with the value tables.

+### api
-#### api Table storing API endopoints and specifications.
+**api** Table storing API endopoints and specifications.

-#### location Table storing sensor locations.
+### location

-#### sensor Table storing sensor metadata using unique identifiers.
+**location** Table storing sensor locations as geometry objects.

-#### attribute_range Table storing range of imported value range for each attribute.
+### sensor
+**sensor** This table is links the sensors with their corresponding APIs and locations.
+A sensor in this context is a physical entity transmitting data (e.g. air quality sensor, parking sensor etc.), however abstract entities (e.g. an LSOA polygon) can also be incorporated within this context.

+### attribute_range
+**attribute_range** This table is storing the minimum and maximum values of an attribute as well as their corresponding sensor IDs and recorded dates.
+It is used by the frontend to equalise the scales of plot widgets.

 In addition, the many-to-many relationship between sensors and attributes is stored in a separate table *sensorattribute*.
 Individual value tables for each attribute are stored in the database as separate tables and are referenced using the ``` table_name ``` column in **attributes** table.
 The uniqueness of each table is guaranteed by a combination of name and unique identifier.
 Each data table has the following columns: